Long-Term Resident for Expatriation

 “Given the Privilege” is Very Important

-Becoming an LTR does not require you live in the U.S., rather it requires that you were simply given the privilege.
+Becoming an LTR does not require you live in the U.S., rather it requires that you were simply given the privilege to do so.

 “You generally have this status if you have been issued an alien registration card, also known as a “green card,” and your green card hasn’t been revoked or judicially or administratively determined to have been abandoned, and you haven’t commenced to be treated as a resident of a foreign country under a tax treaty between the United States and such foreign country.